 When a slide contains both narration and system audio (or audio track), the Timeline displays two different waveform bars like this:

-- If you want to capture audio from the beginning when creating a new project, please check out the Record Audio from Microphone and System Audio tutorial to get detailed information.
+- If you want to capture audio from the beginning when creating a new project, please check out the Record System Audio and Narration tutorial to get detailed information.

 - ActivePresenter doesn’t allow you to attach audio to the following objects: cursor path, zoom-n-pan, closed caption, check box, and radio button.
 Besides, you can’t attach an audio track to an object group.

 - If the object duration is shorter than the recorded audio duration, the app displays a dialog to ask whether you want to extend the object duration to fit the duration of the generated audio or not.
 In case you don’t want to get this notification in the future, select Always do this for the next time check box.